Please enable JavaScript to view this site.

 i-icon

-The emulation adapters of revision A4 or lower were delivered with a 40 MHz crystal, while the adapters of revision A5 or higher are delivered with a 20 MHz crystal.
+* Emulation Adapters of revision A4 or lower were delivered with a 40 MHz crystal.

 Crystal Q1 is located in the corner of the Emulation Adapter, next to the 38-pin Mictor connector P1 and per default not populated: